gazzamc/starfield_hex_updater/README.md

 > Python 3.11

 ## Notes
-As of v0.1.3 the script can patch without providing the path, if placed in the root of the SFSE repo folder.
+* As of v0.1.3 the script can patch without providing the path, if placed in the root of the SFSE repo folder.

-Added a script to auto generate the hex table using the Address Libraries
+* Added a script to auto generate the hex table using the Address Libraries

+* Added support for Powershell 7

 ## Usage
         hex_script.py -m <mode> <options>